orionfollett/oarm/README.md

 - understanding C helps understand most every other language
 - forces me to do everything from scratch, which is a good thing since this is all educational anyways

+Project:

+Implement a REPL and file reading interpreter that supports a small subset of ARM assembly.

+ARM supported: